 THE 2020 Published Judges Panel

-Kate Bradley is a senior commissioning editor at HarperCollins.
-She publishes fiction aimed at women and has worked on everything from Romance and Historical Fiction to partnerships with heritage brands such as Coronation Street and Quality Street.
+Kate Bradley is the Senior Commissioning Editor at HarperCollins.
+She publishes fiction aimed at women and has worked on everything from romance and historical fiction to partnerships with heritage brands such as Coronation Street and Quality Street.
 With thirty years in the bookselling and publishing industry, Kate is passionate about books and the talented people who write them.

 Fanny Blake - CHAIR

 Fanny Blake was a publisher for many years, editing both fiction and non-fiction before becoming a freelance journalist and writer.
-She has written various non-fiction titles, acted as a ghost writer for a number of celebrities, and has written eight novels, the latest of which, A Summer Reunion, came out in 2019.
-She has judged numerous book prizes including the Costa First Novel Award, the Desmond Elliott Award, the British Book Awards and she was a judge on the inaugural CWIP Unpublished Novel Award.
+She’s written various non-fiction titles, been a ghost writer for several celebrities, and written eight novels, the latest of which, A Summer Reunion, came out in 2019.
+She’s judged numerous book prizes including the Costa First Novel Award, the Desmond Elliott Award, the British Book Awards and she was a judge on the inaugural CWIP Unpublished Novel Award.

 Yomi Adegoke is the co-author of Slay In Your Lane, the critically acclaimed bestselling guide to life for black women and a multi-award winning journalist and author.
 She has worked at ITN, Channel 4 News and has freelanced for Vogue, Elle, and the Independent amongst others.
 She is currently the women’s columnist at The Guardian and has a monthly column at the iPaper.

-KIRSTY EYRE grew up on the South Yorkshire/Derbyshire border idolising Victoria Wood, Jo Brand and pretty much the entire judging panel for CWIP.
-Having studied languages at Nottingham Trent University, her love for theatre led her to write several comedy stage-plays which received favourable reviews at the Edinburgh fringe and performances across London and Brighton.
-Shortlisted for BBC Sharps, her writing credits also include television screen-plays and satirical ‘school mums’ poems.
-Her recent influences are Maria Semple, Caitlin Moran and Dolly Alderton.
-Cow Girl, her debut novel, won the CWIP Unpublished Prize in 2019 and is published by HarperCollins in June 2020.
-Kirsty lives in South East London with her partner and two children.
+Kirsty Eyre grew up on the South Yorkshire/Derbyshire border idolising Victoria Wood, Jo Brand and pretty much the entire judging panel for CWIP.
+Having studied languages at Nottingham Trent University, her love for theatre led her to write several comedy stage-plays, receiving favourable reviews at the Edinburgh Fringe and performances across London and Brighton.
+Shortlisted for BBC Sharps, her writing credits include television screenplays and satirical ‘school mums’ poems.
+Recent influences are Maria Semple, Caitlin Moran and Dolly Alderton.
+Cow Girl, her debut novel, won the CWIP Unpublished Prize in 2019 and published by HarperCollins in June 2020.

 Janet Ellis - Chair

-Actress, presenter and author Janet Ellis trained at the Royal Central School of Speech and Drama.
+Janet Ellis is an actress, presenter and author.
+Janet trained at the Royal Central School of Speech and Drama.
 Best known for presenting Blue Peter, she has starred in numerous radio and TV programmes and in 2018 appeared at the Edinburgh Festival.
 In 2016 Janet was awarded an MBE for services to charities and theatre.
-A graduate of the Curtis Brown creative writing course, her debut novel, The Butcher's Hook, was longlisted for the Desmond Elliott Prize.
-Her latest book How It Was is out in paperback this April, published by Two Roads.
+A graduate of the Curtis Brown creative writing course, her debut novel, The Butcher's Hook (2016), was longlisted for the Desmond Elliott Prize.
+Her latest book How It Was (2019) is published by Two Roads.